IGW: Commercial development

-After specializing in agricultural machines, the first investments in the aerospace industry followed.
+Following production for agricultural machinery, the company expanded into the aerospace industry.
 In the early eighties, Watteeuw became the supplier of the slat rack wing mechanism for Airbus.

 Henri Watteeuw died in 1986.
 In 1987 the company, by that time named “MC Watteeuw” (Mechanische Constructie Watteeuw / Mechanical Construction Watteeuw), moved to the Kampveldstraat 51 in Oostkamp, where the main offices and factory are still established.

-Soon after the move, Watteeuw started to invest massively in heat treatment.
-As a result, the entire gear production became vertically integrated in the company.
-This helped Watteeuw to distinguish itself from smaller competitors.
+Soon after the move, Watteeuw invested in heat treatment, vertically integrating its gear production.

 Acquisition by BMT

 To finance further growth, and seeing that his children weren’t planning to take over the company, Alfons Watteeuw started looking for an industrial partner in the early nineties.
 In 1992, Belgium’s longest listed holding BMT took over 60% of the shares in Watteeuw International.
 Over the years BMT’s participation grew to 100%.
 The group's investments played a significant role in the further expansion of Watteeuw.
 BMT (and with it Watteeuw) stayed listed until 2004.